-In many ways the process of sum-frequency generation is analogous to that of second-harmonic generation, except that in sum-frequency generation the two input waves are at different frequencies.
-One application of sum-frequency generation is to produce tunable radiation in the ultraviolet spectral region by choosing one of the input waves to be the output of a fixed-frequency visible laser and the other to be the output of a frequency-tunable visible laser.
+\ Not all workers in nonlinear optics use our convention that the fields and polarizations are given by Eqs.
+(1.2.3) and (1.2.6).
+Another common convention is to define the field amplitudes according to ultraviolet spectral region by choosing one of the input waves to be the output of a fixed-frequency visible laser and the other to be the output of a frequency-tunable visible laser.
 The theory of sum-frequency generation is developed more fully in Sections 2.2 and 2.4.

-$\label{eq:Figure 1.2.2} Figure~1.2.2~Sum\mbox{-frequency generation.}~(a)~Geometry~of~the~interaction.$ (b) Energy-level description.
+FIGURE 1.2.2: Sum-frequency generation. (a) Geometry of the interaction. (b) Energy-level description.

-1.2.4.
-Difference-Frequency Generation
+1.2.4 Difference-Frequency Generation